avaiavaiRun it

 🖥️ Cross-platform

-macOS and Linux from the same tool, with platform‑correct live detection.
+macOS and Linux from the same image.

 🧰 Open and yours